I’ve had short stories and flash fiction published in anthologies in the Australia, the US and the UK including:

 - In the night garden, May 2018, in Moonchild Magazine

 - When there are no words, May 2018, in Visual Verse

 - NEW A Kind of Dance, June 2018, in The Cabinet of Heed

 And in print:

 - The Wood has Ears, The Field has Eyes, November 2017, The Lonely Crowd, Issue 8

-- NEW The Man Who Repaired Umbrella on the Corner of Rue Briand, March 2018, Deceiving Light, Dorset Fiction Award Anthology, Vol. 1
+- The Man Who Repaired Umbrella on the Corner of Rue Briand, March 2018, Deceiving Light, Dorset Fiction Award Anthology, Vol. 1

 Here are two of my favourite mini-stories:

 You’ll hurry into the market hall.
 Held up by those fat people who waddle, clogging up the entrance, hardly making any forward progress.
 You’ll probably have to push past them.
 There’ll be one woman you remember.
 She’ll be slap bang in front of you with a baby buggy.
 Just stopped there.
 You’ll notice her baby’s cry.
 Just like a cat.
 Poor brat, you’ll think.